intuitive-robots/pse-ss24-timetrack/README.md

 4. Merge "newFeatureXYZ" into the develop branch and run tests.
 5. Make sure there are no merge conflicts - Change the code if necessary to resolve the conflicts - merge these changes into the develop branch
 6. Everything works fine - Merge develop into main
+7. Want to create a docker image?
+Merge into Docker-Deployment and follow the documentation above.

 ### Installation and Setup in a Test Environment